Pylons/pyramid/docs/narr/views.rst

   view.
 This means that you can use an exception as ``context`` for a normal view.

-The feature can be used with any view registration mechanism (``@view_config`` decorator, ZCML, or imperative ``add_view`` styles).
+Exception views can be configured with any view registration mechanism (``@view_config`` decorator, ZCML, or imperative ``add_view`` styles).

 .. index::